Education System in Nepal: Structure, Challenges and Solutions

 Historical Background and Evolution of Education in Nepal:

-During the Rana dynasty (1846-1951), the education system in Nepal was confined to the ruling class, and the majority of the population was illiterate.
+During the Rana dynasty (1846-1951), Nepal's education system was confined to the ruling class, and most of the population was illiterate.
 It wasn't until the 1950s, after the fall of the Rana dynasty and the introduction of democratic governance, that the education system in Nepal began to expand.
-During this period, the Nepalese government made efforts to improve access to education and to provide education to all sections of the population.
-The education system in Nepal was further expanded in the 1960s when the government introduced a policy of compulsory education, making primary education free and compulsory for all children.

 Structure of the Education System in Nepal: